 When The Moon Is A Silver Canoe was originally written by Captain Don Saunders in 1946.
 The book includes history, poetry and Indian Legends of the Wisconsin Dells.
 Lucky for us, local resident Bonnie Alton created a revised edition of this book that is for sale here at the library.
 Part of the proceeds from this book go to the Friends of the Kilbourn Public Library so stop in and grab a copy to help support the library and our local author!
 Copies are sold for $20.00.

 Sign up for a digital library card online!

 To get your virtual library card, fill out a short online form and we'll send you a new library card number via email within 48 hours.
 You'll have instant access to over 71,000 ebooks and audiobooks through Wisconsin’s Digital Library, as well as our language learning database Transparent Language Online, our new foodie database AtoZ Food America and many more free (with your library card) online resources.
-The virtual library card will expire on June 30 but visit us at the library or on the bookmobile when we re-open to get a full-use card by providing a photo ID and proof of address.
-Please email email@example.com if you have any questions or you have a current library card but don't know your PIN.
+You can also visit Overdrive Kids with your library card, which is an easy way to browse all of the kids ebooks and audiobooks!

 ***Please don't forget you can access digital library services such as ebooks, e-audios, and online databases with your library card at no cost.
 You can access these resources right here from our website.
 You can download the Libby App or Overdrive App on your smart phone, tablet, e-reader or laptop and access free ebooks, audiobooks and DVDs.
 Overdrive has tons of books for all ages!